 We use a symmetric-key cryptographic block cipher, 256-bit Advanced Encryption Standard (AES) in Galois Counter Mode (GCM) or AES-GCM to ensure authenticated encryption, guaranteeing the integrity of your data.
 Through AES-GCM, the integrity of each block of data is verified using its inherent checksum before being stored on the Storage Platform.
 Files that have become corrupt or are missing on the Storage Platform (due to disk corruption, for example) are identified by integrity checks and are retransmitted to the Storage Platform at the start of each backup.

 During a backup, the Agent maintains a rolling buffer of data transmitted to the Storage Platform.
 Whenever a connectivity drop and subsequent reconnection to the Storage Platform occur, the service resumes from the exact position of interruption, seamlessly continuing the backup without having to start at the beginning of the file.
 This is especially useful when large files are being transferred.

-For more information on how ESE maintains data integrity, see Article 1102.
+- For more on how ESE maintains data integrity, see Article 1102.

 Encryption key best practices